Jump to content

 I received my first personal computer, the TI-99/4A, in 1984 as an 8th grade graduation gift from my parents.
 It was nothing more than a 2nd-hand console and a few manuals, but that was enough to get me started on a lifetime love of the TI and technology in general.

 Within 6 months, I picked up a tape recorder with data cable and then I thought I was really cooking with grease.
 Until, in 1985, I somehow stumbled upon a newspaper ad that showed someone in a nearby town selling his 99/4A along with the peripheral expansion box (PEB) and a modem.
 I remember my dad driving me over to buy it.
 (I was only 14 at the time.)
 I actually only wanted the PEB and modem, but to my surprise, the seller ended up just giving me his console, the PEB, the modem, and a box full of cartridges and diskettes.
 It was a dream come true!
 The modem led me into a world of BBS's and opened up a whole other world of possibilities.
-I became a chronic online chatter long before most people even knew what that meant.
+I became a chronic user of a local BBS and its chatroom long before most people even knew what those things were.

 Not surprisingly, all of this laid the groundwork for a career in technology, for which I've been very grateful.

-I still own all of the equipment!
+I still own all of the original equipment.
 After 1992, it lived in a carefully sealed box for many years until I resurrected it in earnest around 2015.
 Now it has its own dedicated space in my office, opposite my Macbook.